 The AS SMC procedure consists of a roundtrip of messages between eNB and UE.
 The eNB sends the AS security mode command to the UE and the UE replies with the AS security mode complete message.
 See figure 7.2.4.5-1.

 The AS security mode command message from eNB to UE shall contain the selected AS algorithms.
 This message shall be integrity protected with RRC integrity key based on the current KASME.

+NOTE: The selected EPS integrity algorithm indicated in the AS security mode command message is used for both RRC integrity protection and user plane integrity protection, but user plane integrity protection is activated in RRC Connection Reconfiguration procedure.

 The AS security mode complete message from UE to eNB shall be integrity protected with the selected RRC algorithm indicated in the AS security mode command message and RRC integrity key based on the current KASME.